Bayesian Incentive-Compatible Bandit Exploration: Basic technique: sampling the inferior arm

-\xhdr{Restricting the prior.} While consider the general case of correlated per-action priors, we need to restrict the common prior $\mP$ so as to give our algorithms a \emph{fighting chance}, because our problem is hopeless for some priors.
+While consider the general case of correlated per-action priors, we need to restrict the common prior $\mP$ so as to give our algorithms a \emph{fighting chance}, because our problem is hopeless for some priors.
 As discussed in the Introduction, an easy example is a prior such that $\mu_1$ and $\mu_1-\mu_2$ are independent.
 Then samples from arm $1$ have no bearing on the conditional expectation of $\mu_1-\mu_2$, and therefore cannot possibly incentivize an agent to try arm $2$.

 For a ``fighting chance", we assume that after seeing sufficiently many samples of arm $1$ there is a positive probability that arm $2$ is better.
-To state this property formally, we denote with $S_1^k$ the random variable that captures the first $k$ outcomes of arm $1$, and we let $X^k = \E[\mu_2-\mu_{1} | S_1^k]$ be the conditional expectation of $\mu_2-\mu_1$ as a function $S^k_1$.
-We make the following assumption:
+To state this property formally, we denote with $S_1^k$ the random variable that captures the first $k$ outcomes of arm $1$, and we let